-ARTICLE IV - UNIFORM BUILDING CODE (UBC)
+ARTICLE IV - UNIFORM BUILDING CODE (UBC) AND UNIFORM BUILDING CODE STANDARDS

-Sec.
+- Sec.
 4-1.
 ADOPTION.
-Those building codes known as the "Uniform Building Code", 1976 Edition, and the "Uniform Building Code Standards", 1976 Edition, which codes were promulgated and published by the International Conference of Building Officials, 5360 South Workman Mill Road, Whittier, California 90601, the purpose and subject matter of which, among other things, is to protect the public health and safety as set out in Section 102 of the Uniform Building Code, are hereby adopted and enacted as the primary building codes of the County and made a part of this Code by reference with the same force and effect as if fully set forth herein subject to the following amendments.
+Those building codes known as the "Uniform Building Code", 1979 Edition, and the "Uniform Building Code Standards", 1979 Edition, which codes were promulgated and published by the International Conference of Building Officials, 5360 South Workman Mill Road, Whittier, California 90601, the purpose and subject matter of which, among other things, is to protect the public health and safety as set out in Section 102 of the Uniform Building Code, are hereby adopted and enacted as the primary building codes of the County and made a part of this Code by reference with the same force and effect as if fully set forth herein subject to the following amendments. - Sec.

-Sec.
 4-2.
 AMENDMENTS.
-Refer to Article II, Sec.
-2-11 for an explanation of the section numbering and cross referencing system used below.
-The Uniform Building Code is hereby amended as follows.
+Refer to Sec.
+2-II in this Ordinance for an explanation of the section numbering and cross-referencing system used below.
+The Uniform Building Code is hereby amended as follows: - Sec.
+UBC 104(e).

-Sec.
-UBC 105.
 MOVED BUILDINGS.
-Buildings or structures moved into or within Ventura County shall comply with the provisions of this Code for new buildings or structures except when otherwise provided by State law.
-See Sec.
-1601(c) for requirements in fire zones.
+Buildings or structures moved into or within Ventura County shall comply with the provisions of Article X in this ordinance. - Sec.
+UBC 302(a).

-Sec.
-UBC 301(b).
 APPLICATION.
 To obtain a permit the applicant shall first file an application therefor in writing on a form furnished for that purpose.
-Every application shall:

-- 1. Identify and describe the work to be covered by the permit for which application is made; - 2.
-Describe the land on which the proposed work is to be done, by lot, block, tract, and house and street address, or similar description that will readily identify and definitely locate the proposed building or work; - 3.
-Indicate the use or occupancy for which the proposed work is intended. - 4.
-Be accompanied by plans and specifications as required in Sub-section (c) of this Section: - 5.
+Every application shall: - 1.
+Identify and describe the work to be covered by the permit for which - application is made; - 2.
+Describe the land on which the proposed work is to be done by lot, block, tract, and house and street address or similar description that will readily identify and definitely locate the proposed building or work; - 3.
+Indicate the use or occupancy for which the proposed work is intended; - 4.
+Be accompanied by plans and specifications as required by Section 2-7 in this ordinance; - 5.
 State the valuation of the proposed work; - 6.
-Be signed by the permittee, or his authorized agent, who may be required to submit evidence to indicate such authority; - 7.
-Give such other information as reasonably may be required by the Building Official or by other County agencies to determine compliance with applicable laws, ordinances, rules and regulations including but not limited to: - A. Zone clearance - B. Soils report - C. Percolation test report for private sewage disposal systems - D. Certification of adequacy of water supplies for fire fighting purposes from the Ventura County Fire Protection District, except for buildings exempted by Article II, Sec.
-2-13 and except when an exemption is granted by said district for other buildings or structures.

-Sec.
-UBC 302(a) ISSUANCE.
-The applications, plans and specifications filed by an applicant for a permit shall be checked by the Building Official.
-Such plans may be reviewed by other departments of the County to check compliance with the laws and ordinances under their jurisdiction.
-If the Building Official is satisfied that the work described in the application for permit and plans filed therewith conform to the requirements of this Code and all other applicable County or State laws and ordinances and that all required fees have been paid, he shall issue a permit therefor to the applicant.
+Be signed by the permittee or his authorized agent, who may be required to submit evidence to indicate such authority; - 7.
+Give such other information as reasonably may be required by the Building Official, other County agencies, or State law to determine compliance with applicable laws, ordinances, rule and regulations. - Sec.
+UBC 303(a).
+PERMIT ISSUANCE; DENIAL.
+The application, plans and specifications and other data filed by an applicant for permit shall be reviewed by the Building Official.
+Such plans may be reviewed by other departments of the County to verify compliance with any applicable laws under their jurisdiction.
+If the Building Official finds that the work described in an application for a permit and the plans, specifications and other data filed therewith conform to the requirements of this Code and other pertinent laws and ordinances, and that all required fees have been paid, he shall issue a permit therefor to the applicant.

+Except where special building designs or other mitigating measures have been approved by the Building Official and cooperating officials of other County agencies, a building permit may be denied where physical features of a building site are such that denial of the building permit is deemed necessary to safeguard life or limb, health, property, or public welfare.
+Physical features which justify the denial of a permit shall include but shall not be limited to:

+- 1. Precepitous cliffs or other nearby vertical land masses of unknown stability. - 2.
+Unstable soils or geologic conditions. - 3.
+Terrain which is subject to flooding, inundation, or severe soil erosion.